-Area 448, 971 km 2 Population 36.4 million Languages Uzbek Capital Tashkent CITES Accession 10 July 1997 CITES legislation Category 2 (legislation generally believed to meet one to three of the four requirements for CITES implementation) CITES Management Authority Ministry of Natural Resources of the Republic of Uzbekistan CITES Scientific Authority The Institutes of Botany and Zoology under the Academy of Sciences of the Republic of Uzbekistan CITES Enforcement Authority focal points Biodiversity Protection Department of the Ministry of Natural Resources of the Republic of Uzbekistan CITES-listed species 138 CITES-listed species/subspecies Red Book publication date Latest fifth edition was released in 2019 Number of Red Data Book species 314 rare and endangered species of plants that need protection.
-30 species of mammals (with subspecies - 32), 52 species of birds, 21 species of reptiles, 17 species of fish (with subspecies - 18), three species of annelids, 14 species of molluscs and 66 species of arthropods.
+Area 448, 971 km2 Population 36.4 million Languages Uzbek Capital Tashkent CITES Accession 10 July 1997 CITES legislation Category 2 (legislation generally believed to meet one to three of the four requirements for CITES implementation) CITES Management Authority Ministry of Ecology, Environmental Protection and Climate Change of the Republic of Uzbekistan CITES Scientific Authority The Institutes of Botany and Zoology under the Academy of Sciences of the Republic of Uzbekistan CITES Enforcement Authority focal points Ministry of Ecology, Environmental Protection and Climate Change of the Republic of Uzbekistan CITES-listed species 138 CITES-listed species/subspecies Red Book publication date Latest fifth edition was released in 2019 Number of Red Data Book species 314 rare and endangered species of plants that need protection.
+30 species of mammals (with subspecies - 32), 52 species of birds, 21 species of rep- tiles, 17 species of fish (with subspecies - 18), three species of annelids, 14 species of molluscs and 66 species of arthropods.